shopware/docs/guides/plugins/apps/app-scripts/README.md

 ### Including scripts

-If your scripts get more complex, or you have some common functionality that you want to execute on multiple hooks it is handy to split your scripts into smaller parts that can be included and used from within other scripts.
+Sometimes scripts can become more complex or you want to extract common functionaltiy.
+Thus it is handy to split your scripts into smaller parts that can later be included in other scripts.

-In order to do that you can compose your reusable scripts into [twig macros](https://twig.symfony.com/doc/3.x/tags/macro.html), put them inside a special `include` folder and then import them using the [twig import functionality](https://twig.symfony.com/doc/3.x/tags/import.html).
+In order to do that you can compose your reusable scripts into [twig macros](https://twig.symfony.com/doc/3.x/tags/macro.html), put them inside a dedicated `include` folder and then import them using the [twig import functionality](https://twig.symfony.com/doc/3.x/tags/import.html).

 ```text
 └── DemoApp